-With off-grid seclusion, the whitest sands and bluest waters, Western Australia’s Cape Arid makes our list of favourite National Parks.
+With off-grid seclusion, the whitest sands and bluest waters, Western Australia’s Cape Arid National Park makes our list of favourite places along this stunning coastline.

 From beach drives along Yokinup Bay and from Seal Creek, to day trips out to Mt Ragged and Israelite Bay there’s plenty to see and do in the area.

 At the same time, though, it’s one of those places where it feels entirely right to do very little.
 On this

 Being closer to Esperance, Thomas River is usually the busiest camping area.
 Jorndee Creek and Seal Creek are great remote sites, while at Thomas Fishery the spots are more limited and the access track is tougher too.

 East of Esperance and south of Balladonia at the western end of the Nullarbor, it’s not altogether close to anything.
 Parmango Road is the dirt track to look for if you decide to combine a visit to this park with a crossing of the Nullarbor.

 For the adventurous, Cape Arid National Park is the gateway to the breathtaking Bilbunya Dunes and beyond to a clifftop trip across the Great Australian Bight, you’ll likely never forget.

 Latest posts by Mike Collister (see all)

 - iKamper Awning - July 16, 2019